sammachin/node-red-contrib-ngrok/README.md

 ### !!!DANGER!!!

-By running this node you will be exposing your node-red install to the public internet, therefore you are *strongly* advised to set an admin password on the editor. read (https://nodered.org/docs/security)
+By running this node you will be exposing your Node-RED install to the public internet, therefore you are *strongly* advised to set an admin password on the editor. read (https://nodered.org/docs/security)

 Feedback, Issues and PRs welcome on github.